maryash/maryash.github.io/235/projects/project_5_/project_5_.md

 ## Project 5 &nbsp; How many swaps does it take to get to the end of a sort?

 Your objective for this project is to implement four canonical sorting algorithms within the `Sorter` class.
-In order to successfully complete this project, you **must** understand the prerequisite material from all previous projects, and you **must** understand the following sorting algorithms: Selection, Insertion, Quicksort, and Merge Sort.
+In order to successfully complete this project, you **must** understand the prerequisite material from all previous projects, and you **must** understand the following sorting algorithms: Selection, Insertion, and Merge Sort.

 ### Some additional resources